 - Check with the candidate: It is best practice to get the candidate’s written approval ﬁrst.
 This way you can check the details they’ve supplied and contact additional reference sources if necessary.

-- Take caution: The same discrimination laws apply to reference checking as to interviewing.
+- Take caution: The same discrimination laws apply to reference check questions as to interviewing.
 Do not ask about marital status, age, religion, disabilities or national origin.

 - Ask a lawyer: It is always a good idea to review your reference checking procedures with your legal team.